zavud/mastering-shiny/basic-ui.md

 ## Inputs {#inputs}

 As we saw in the previous chapter, functions like `sliderInput()`, `selectInput()`, `textInput()`, and `numericInput()` are used to insert input controls into your UI.
+Now we'll go in to more details of the basic controls built in to shiny.

+### Basics

 The first parameter of an input function is always the `inputId`; this is a simple string made up of numbers, letters, and underscores (no spaces, dashes, periods, or other special characters allowed!).
+It's absolutely vital that each input   have a *unique* ID.
+Using the same ID value for more than one input or output in the same app will result in errors or incorrect results.

 Most input function have a second parameter, `label`, that is used to create a human-readable label for the control.
 Any remaining parameters are specific to the particular input function, and can be used to customize the input control.

+Each input function has its own unique look and functionality, and takes different arguments.
+But they all share the same two important properties:

+* They __take__ a unique input ID.

+* They __expose__ values to server function using the corresponding element of the `input` object.

 For example, a typical call to `sliderInput` might look something like this: